top of page

 That’s something you really notice when you’re there in person.
 It’s not just about who wins the set—it’s about how it happens.
 The runs, the energy, the reactions after each point.
 And after that second set, you could feel the momentum starting to lean.

 The third set moved quickly.
 Quinnipiac struggled to find the same rhythm, while Rider took advantage and built a lead early.
-Before it really felt like the Bobcats could reset, they were down 2-1.
+Before it really felt like the Bobcats could reset, they were down in the match 2-1.
+At that point, the match became about response.

 Just like that, it was over.